 This has been a sellout since 2011, when The Telegraph posted Hideout on their list of best festivals.
 Flight packages are also available, with options flying from London, Manchester, Birmingham, Bristol and Dublin to Zadar and Split and at very competitive prices.
 More info here.

 This is one of Croatia’s mega-festivals with beach parties, boat parties and pool parties.
 Hideout just sent us word the beach party is back and FISHER, Danny Howard, Melé, Dom Dolla and Franky Wah are the headliners.
+And they just announced their boat party lineup, which includes Mall Grab.

 Lake Balaton, Hungary – Balaton Sound: From 3 July to 7 July, a huge lake in rural Hungary is the setting for what is arguably (we’re arguing with ourselves because we tend to call every big festival “the biggest”) the biggest festival of 2019.
+(Okay, technically, Sziget is bigger … see below)

 We’ve hesitated to recommend Hungary this year because of the politics.
 But this 12-year-old festival has the strongest 2019 lineup of anything we’ve seen.